Why Use External Storage

 For the Large Organisation

-The more data a business has, the more critical is it that it is protected.
-Typically, employees’ machines will have limited internal storage (OS only) and centralised storage is used.
-Dedicated storage appliances store and manage data intelligently according to access need or file type, where it is also cleansed, protected and backed-up automatically - either locally, to another site or the cloud.
+The more data a business has, the more critical it is that it is protected.
+Typically, employees' machines will have limited internal storage (OS only) and centralised storage is used instead.
+Dedicated storage appliances store and manage data intelligently according to access need or file type, where it is also cleansed, protected and backed up automatically - either locally, to another site, or the cloud.

 For the Research Organisation